wttech/CQ-Unix-Toolkit/README.md

 * mksh (MirBSD Korn Shell)
 * ksh (should work like on mksh however it's not directly tested!)

-Please note that zsh is currently not supported at all!
+Please note that zsh is currently *not supported at all*!
 You can get weird errors on that.

 Notes on Cygwin compatibility
 -----------------------------